civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(1)** A regulated entity that carries on a broadcasting undertaking must, before the expiry of one year after the day fixed or determined by regulations made under subsection `45`(1) that apply to that regulated entity, prepare and publish, in accordance with this Act and regulations made under that subsection, an accessibility plan respecting

-    its policies, programs, practices and services in relation to the identification and removal of barriers, and the prevention of new barriers, in the areas referred to in paragraphs `5`(c) to (e) and, if it is not subject to the `Employment Equity Act`, employment equity;
+    its policies, programs, practices and services in relation to the identification and removal of barriers, and the prevention of new barriers, in the areas referred to in paragraphs 5(c), **(d) and** (e), **the area referred to in paragraph 5(c.1) as it relates to the areas referred to in paragraphs (d) and (e)** and, if it is not subject to the `Employment Equity Act`, employment equity;

     the conditions of the regulated entity's licence issued under Part II of the `Broadcasting Act` that relate to the identification and removal of barriers and the prevention of new barriers;